ngavu2004/automated-job-tracker/README.md

     - Open your web browser and navigate to http://127.0.0.1:8000/admin/ to access the Django admin interface.
     - Log in with the superuser account you created.

+## Front End
+- Open the terminal, type "cd frontend", then run "npm start", you will be automatically redirected to the web browser.
 ## Usage

 ### Fetch email